-Next week we’ll be at Walt Disney World (eeeeeeeeeeeeeeeeeeeeeeeeeep!) and I’m getting down to the nitty gritty of what we plan to do and not do in each park.
-The reasons for this is because of me; because I didn’t lose weight, and having to visit my happy place bigger than I have ever been.
+Next week we’ll be at Walt Disney World (eeeeeeeeeeeeeeeeeeeeeeeeeep!) and I’m getting down to the nitty-gritty of what we plan to do and not do in each park.
+The reason for this is because of me; because I didn’t lose weight, and having to visit my happy place bigger than I have ever been.
 It’s my own fault, and come September, I’m 100% committed to losing weight and keeping it off.
 But more on that in the autumn as I mentioned in a post a couple of weeks ago.

-As always, through my life, I have to deal with my size, and that means, being prepared.
+As always, throughout my life, I have to deal with my size, and that means, being prepared.
 We’re walking and I’m doing Zumba to try and give me some sort of fitness for the walking around the parks, and I know I’m not going to be able to keep up as much as I did on our first trip where I had lost 5 stone, and I was thankful for it.
 I didn’t struggle at all, so I can base my assumption for this year on that.

 To that end, I’ve been reading the Disney at Large feature on AllEars.net, as well as “The Everything Pooh Sized” thread on the DIS boards and mentally noting which rides I may have a problem with.
 Disney at Large even has some photographs of the various rides so you can see what they look like yourself.
 Fortunately, WDW is accommodating to those who carry extra weight, and whilst I’m more Ursula sized than Pooh sized, I’m reassured after reading both of these resources.